My Shoes are Made out of Wheat

 The solution involves a few things happening.
 There needs to be social change, infrastructure improvement on waste and recycling, a biochemistry solution (BDP), government and business involvement and environmental initiatives.

 The social solution starts by admitting some things that you may not want to admit.
 Recycling needs to happen for certain materials like PET, PP, HDPE and some PS materials… all other plastics, if they can not be reused, need to be landfilled.
 That is just a fact, like it or not.
 Recycling is a hard business, mainly because plastic is pretty much worthless.
 And not all plastic is recyclable.
 And countries like China start banning recycled plastic, putting even more pressure on the industry.
 Glass, metal and paper should always be recycled.
 Paper emits 300% more CO2 in production than plastic, so it is best recycled and it can be recycled over and over, just like metal.
 We also need to motivate people to not litter and to actually recycle the materials, like water bottles, that are recyclable.
 This one is almost impossible because most of the ocean waste is coming from Asia and India and the infrastructure is not in place to recycle like it is in the West.
-So this brings us to the chemistry solution, one of the main focuses of our business.
+So this brings us to the chemistry solution, one of the main focuses of Change Plastic for Good.

 Like it or not, plastic goes to landfill.
 79% of all plastic ever created is sitting in a landfill right now.
 And wouldn’t it be better that plastic was naturally biodegrading in landfills, creating energy?
 You can read my last blog post for more info on this, but this should be part of the agenda.
 Landfills are not as bad as you think.
 Most landfills are modern and they contain all of the materials within them, by way of a thick membrane separating the trash from the soil.
 85% of U.S. landfills capture the toxic methane for energy.
 GM headquarters are powered by landfill gas and it burns clean and its free energy!
 South Korea also captures landfill gas to fuel city buses.
 With innovations like BDP, which allow plastic to naturally decompose in landfill, we can literally create energy from worthless plastic.